lukashalim/Notes/MarketingPartThree.md

 Validating the model
 - Only run the model with the efficient design dataset.
 Have a few additional treatment which are used as a hold-out, so that you can validate your model.

+Output of Conjoint Analysis
+- gives output for every single subject
+- you can always look at the within-attribute variation
+- output gives you importance by attribute